OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 The ultra-luxurious Connaught is renowned for its excellent service and sophisticated decor – but what else would you expect from a Mayfair establishment?
 Five minutes’ walk from Bond Street station, the location is hard to beat, but its style is what keeps it competing with London’s top hotels.
-Modern art mixes with traditional gilded ceilings and marble floors, plus the place is home to a gastronomic empire.
+Modern art mixes with gilded ceilings and marble floors, plus the place is home to a gastronomic empire.
 Hélène Darroze at the Connaught holds two Michelin stars, while Jean-Georges at the Connaught serves Far Eastern flavours made with farm-to-table produce.
 Should sightseeing overwhelm you, the Aman Spa here can revive you with a dip in its smart black-granite swimming pool.

-Como Metropolitan is a calming oasis from the moment you step inside.
+Como Metropolitan is a calming reprieve from the moment you step inside.
 Wellness is the focus here, with a multitude of treatments available at Como Shambhala, the hotel group’s impressive spa outpost, and a specified yoga channel available on your in-room TV.
 The zen approach is everywhere, including the understated rooms with pops of colour and floor-to-ceiling windows offering uninterrupted views over Hyde Park.
 Permission is granted to indulge a little in the hotel restaurant – the famous Nobu, no less – and you’d be remiss to leave without trying the revered black cod with miso.

-There are only five restaurants in the UK that hold three Michelin stars, and the Dorchester is the home to one of them.
+There are only a handful of restaurants in the UK that hold three Michelin stars, and the Dorchester is the home to one of them.
 It’s a good indication of the luxury you can expect from a stay here.
-The hotel opened in the 1930s, and its original furniture has survived multiple renovations, striking a perfect balance between contemporary comfort and vintage glamour.
+The hotel opened in the 1930s, and its original furniture has survived multiple renovations, striking a perfect balance between contemporary comfort and old-world glamour.
 The hotel concierge can help with almost anything you might want during your stay, from tables at in-demand restaurants to exclusive shopping trips.
 However, for an unmissable meal, look no further than Alain Ducasse at the Dorchester, for your three-Michelin-star gourmet experience.

 It really doesn’t get fancier than this.
 The Ritz is a London institution, famed for its lavish decor and delicious afternoon teas.
 Both are worth a stay here, but it’s the atmosphere that will really captivate you.
 Always buzzing and the perfect spot for people-watching, a stay here will leave you feeling relaxed and pampered.
 As one of the world’s leading hotels, you can expect exceptional service and exquisite food – particularly at the Michelin-starred Ritz Restaurant, where you can enjoy a memorable evening dining on the modern British menu designed by chef John Williams MBE.